Security and Disclosure

 FXCM Australia Pty.
 Limited may share personal information with our affiliates for business purpose, such as, but not limited to, servicing customer accounts and informing customers about new investment products and services, or to aid in the trading activity of FXCM Australia Pty.
 Limited, its affiliates, or employees, and as permitted by applicable law.
 Our affiliates may include companies controlled or owned by FXCM Australia Pty.
 Limited as well as companies that have an ownership interest in our company.
 Out affiliates maintain the privacy of your information to the similar extent FXCM does in accordance with this Policy.
 If you do not wish to have your personal information disclosed to our affiliates or other third parties, please send your request to The Data Protection Officer/Compliance Officer, FXCM Australia Pty.
 Limited, Level 13, 333 George Street, Sydney, NSW 2000, Australia.

 FXCM intends to use your personal information (other than sensitive information) for direct marketing investment products and services and FXCM requires your consent for that purpose.
 By applying for and/or opening a live or demo FXCM account, you acknowledge and agree that your consent is voluntarily provided to FXCM.
-If you do not wish to use your data for use in direct marketing as described in this policy, you may exercise your right to opt-out by notifying FXCM in writing.
+If you do not wish to use your data for use in direct marketing as described in this policy, you may exercise your right to opt-out by notifying FXCM in writing or by selecting/clicking the unsubscribe or opt-out link in the marketing emails we send you.

 In regards to sensitive information, FXCM will obtain the consent of the client before using or disclosing sensitive information for the purposes of direct marketing.